 Myrcene - 332ºF (167ºC)

-- The most commonly occurring terpene in cannabis.
+- Myrcene is the most commonly occurring terpene in cannabis.
 Smells earthy, musky.
-Has relaxing/sedating effects
+Myrcene has relaxing/sedating effects.

 Limonene - 348ºF (176ºC)

 - Often found in strains with “lemon” in their name.
 Citrus aroma.
 Elevates mood, stress relief.

 - The second most commonly occurring terpene in cannabis, caryophyllene has a peppery/spicy aroma.
 Caryophyllene is also known for stress relief effects.

 Pinene - 311ºF (155ºC)